-As part of the home economy, they first entered the apprentice and later became a component in the factory system.
+As part of the home economy, young boys and girls first entered the crafts as apprentices.
+Later, as the economy changed, they became a component in the factory system.
 During the mid to late 19th century, apprenticed or not, Guelph children put in long hours for extraordinarily little cash.
-Under the early factory system, children were absorbed as one cog in a ravenous wheel that had little or no interest in considering their wants or needs above the economics of production.
+Under the early factory system, children were absorbed as one cog in a ravenous wheel that had little or no interest in considering their wants or needs.
+They were simply a means to meet the end in the new economics of production.
 No legislated hours or wages and no protection from unhealthy or unsafe, dangerous and/or toxic working conditions were available for them until the Factory Act of 1884.

 Dangerous Jobs/ Cheap Labour

 Many manufacturers opted to hire children over adults; women over men because they were cheaper.
-Bell’s, Worswick’s, Massie, Weir & Bryce Confectionary & Biscuits, Raymond’s, Stewarts’ and McCrae’s all hired children.
+Bell’s, Worswick’s, Massie, Weir & Bryce Confectionary & Biscuits, Raymond’s, Stewarts’ and McCrae’s all hired children to work long hours in hazardous conditions.
 Lizzie Coutts at McCrae’s paid the price for working with dangerous equipment.
 She was grabbed by a machine and suffered painful injuries to her head and leg.
 Henderson was carrying out his daily tasks when he fell, breaking his forearm just above the wrist.
 Fowke was operating a circular saw when he lost three fingers.

 The Factory Law

 The Factory Act of 1884 addressed several items in their attempt to protect vulnerable children.

 - It was illegal to employ any “child” under 14 in a factory, where more than 20 people work

 - It demanded that they be registered by their employer.